-Avon reminds residents of winter snow rules
+Avon reminds locals of winter snow regulations

 AVON — The town of Avon’s Public Works Department is responsible for maintaining the streets and sidewalks.
 This year’s snowplowing will be conducted between 4 a.m. and 10 p.m., or later as required.
 This schedule ensures all roads will be plowed at least once in a 24-hour period.

-• Drivers are reminded to slow down and give snowplows ample space to maneuver freely.
-“Snow removal crews sometimes work long hours to keep the streets safe and we ask for the public’s cooperation to help keep them safe as well,” said Avon Public Works Director, Gary Padilla.
+Drivers are reminded to slow down and give snowplows ample space to maneuver freely.
+“Snow removal crews sometimes work long hours to keep the streets safe and we ask for the public’s cooperation to help keep them safe as well,” said Avon Public Works Director Gary Padilla.
 “Remember, plow trucks cannot stop or turn as readily as most vehicles.”

 Padilla recommends motorists avoid driving alongside plows and warns that because of the height and length of the plow trucks, a plow driver’s field of vision is limited.
 Never pass a snowplow on the right, as you will be caught in hard snow, ice and rock thrown by the plow blade.